sergigon1979/cleanoutbound/docs/posts/the-gospel-of-growth.md

 company it was born in.
 Salesforce got its $100M boost.
 Ross got his legacy.
 And VCs got a playbook they could bet billions on.

 The gospel gave sales its factory.
-But success carried a hidden cost: the very efficiency of the model produced buyer fatigue, channel saturation, and a creeping distrust of outreach itself.
+But the very efficiency of that model produced buyer fatigue, channel saturation, and a creeping distrust of outreach itself.
 The age of predictable volume is over.
 The next one will have to be built on something else entirely.

-The gospel gave us a blueprint for scale.
-It never said what to do when the market stopped caring about what the machine produced.
+The blueprint of scale taught us how to grow, not what to do when the market stopped caring about what the machine produced.